Kashyl1/CurrencyTracker/README.md

 Given a currency code and the number of last quotations N (N <= 255), provide the major difference between the buy and ask rate (every day has different rates).

+ <a id="examples"></a>

+# Information

+If you did everything according to the instructions you should be able to see a page with three tabs

+First one "Get Exchange Rate" is responsible for showing the user information about the average exchange rate of the value for the day
+If you click it you will see two labels "Currency code" when user should imput the currency code of the value for example:

+U.S. Dollar currency code is "USD" so you should input "USD"

+Second label is "Date" this is the date that will show the user the price of the currency on that day

+Second tab "Get Max and Min Exchange Rates" is responsible for getting the highest and lowest exchange rate by x quotations If you click it you will see "Top count" label which is our quotation that must be less than 255 and the previous currency code

+for example:

+Currency code: USD

+Top count: 232

+It will show you the maximum and minimum exchange rates from the last 232 quotations

+Third tab "Get Major Difference Between Bid and Ask" is responsible for getting the major difference from x quotations.
+If you click it you will see previous top count and currency code

+for example:

+Currency code: USD

+Top count: 232

+It will show you the Major difference between bid and ask from the last 232 quotations